Potts Point

 Table Chart PROFILE FAQ

-Potts Point features high concentrations of lone person households and group households, with a median household size of 1.4 people
+Potts Point features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 30.5% of all households, including 3.3% couples with children, 25.0% couples without children, and 1.9% single parent families.
-Non-family households make up the remaining 69.5%, consisting of 63.8% lone person households and 5.7% group households in total.
-The median household size is 1.4 people.
+Family households account for 30.5% of all households, including 3.3% that are couples with children, 25.0% that are couples without children, and 1.9% that are single parent families.
+Non-family households make up the remaining 69.5%, with lone person households at 63.8% and group households comprising 5.7% of the total.
+The median household size is 1.4 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households